raspberrypilearning/ML-image-detection-starter/en/step_2.md

 --- task ---
 Hold down the **Hold to Record** button under your empty class and move around in front of your camera, or hold up several things that are **not** your object.

-This will train the Teachable Machine on things that are **not** your object and allow it to compare.
+This will train Teachable Machine on things that are **not** your object and allow it to compare.
 ![The 'Hold to Record' button highlighted.](images/record2.png)

 --- /task ---